NtemKenyor/somaker/frontend/README.md

 # Frontend for Solana DApp

 This directory contains the static files for the frontend user interface.
-It communicates with the backend API to fetch data and display posts from the Solana blockchain.
+It communicates with the backend API to fetch data and display posts from the Sonic SVM.

 ## Directory Structure